 The Board continued to receive external quality assurance reviews during the year.
-In addition, they also received regular updates from the CEO on the operational work taken to address Covid-19.
-In receiving these reports, the Board acknowledged the continuing importance of employing the Trust Health and Safety Officer and as a result have increased the capacity of the Health and Safety team with the employment of an additional officer for the coming academic year.
+In addition, they also received regular updates from the CEO on the operational work undertaken across the Trust to support children in the post-Covid-19 environment.
+In addition, the Board have at Committee level, reviewed the ongoing COVID-19 risk assessment throughout the year.
+As the national response to COVID-19 has changed, the Trust Health and Safety Team have updated their infection control guidance accordingly.

-Notwithstanding the challenges schools faced during the year in delivering education to children under COVID restrictions, the Board continued to receive reports of all aspects of the Trust's operations through its Committee structure as noted below.
+The Board continued to receive reports of all aspects of the Trust's operations through its committee structure as noted below.
 The Board is content with the data and information it receives the Committee reports - the provision of quality and quantity of data to allow the Board to carry out its work is noted within the Trust's Risk Register.
-The Trust received a School Resource Management Advisor Report, commissioned by the ESFA, in March 2021 and specifically commented on the high quality of the provision of financial data.